nielsenjared/mern/README.md

   });
 }
 ```
+All requests will be met with the index.html file as a response.
+From there, you will use ReactRouter.

 To the package.json in the root directory of your app, add one more script:
 ```
 	"heroku-postbuild": "NPM_CONFIG_PRODUCTION=false npm install --prefix client && npm run build --prefix client"